CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/apps/certifier/views/certify.md

 no info was found on RunRegistry for this specific reconstruction or dataset.
 - `OmsApiRunNumberNotFound`, `OmsApiFillNumberNotFound` if no info was found on OMS API for this run or fill number.

+!!! warning "Ok this may be stupid"

+	...as this behavior is not probably needed for **both** `GET` and `POST`.
+	TO BE REFACTORED AT SOME POINT

 ### `GET`